-- (a) Identify the policies and management measures in place, including those outside of the protected/conserved areas; - (b) Make better use of new developments in open source data (e.g., satellite information); - (c) Build and/or strengthen global monitoring mechanisms and partnerships to reduce the overall costs of monitoring; - (d) Engage indigenous peoples and local communities, as well as respected local leaders, in monitoring and enforcement, and enhance the capacity of local communities to conduct monitoring; - (e) Enhance the capacity of scientists to use indigenous and local knowledge, respecting the appropriate cultural contexts; - (f) Build the capacities of managers and practitioners; - (g) Facilitate collaboration, communication and exchange of best practices among managers and practitioners; - (h) Identify gaps and barriers to effective governance and compliance; - (i) Make use of existing standards and indicators, and improve the visibility and uptake of various global and regional standards to facilitate common approaches across different scales; - (j) Recognize and support the role of indigenous peoples and local communities in governance, monitoring and enforcement. - 4.
+(a) Identify the policies and management measures in place, including those outside of the protected/conserved areas;

+- (b) Make better use of new developments in open source data (e.g., satellite information) in accordance with national legislation; - (c) Build and/or strengthen global monitoring mechanisms and partnerships to reduce the overall costs of monitoring; - (d) Engage indigenous peoples and local communities, as well as respected local leaders, in monitoring and enforcement, and enhance the capacity of local communities to conduct monitoring, in accordance with national legislation; - (e) Enhance the capacity of scientists to use indigenous and local knowledge, respecting the appropriate cultural contexts; - (f) Build the capacities of managers and practitioners; - (g) Facilitate collaboration, communication and exchange of best practices among managers and practitioners; - (h) Identify gaps and barriers to effective governance and compliance; - (i) Make use of existing standards and indicators, and improve the visibility and uptake of various global and regional standards to facilitate common approaches across different scales; - (j) Recognize and support the role of indigenous peoples and local communities in governance, monitoring and enforcement, in accordance with national legislation. - 4.
 Assessing and reporting progress in achieving the qualitative aspects of Aichi Biodiversity Target 11